kafelbb/oxygenpad/README.md

 - Download and install the latest version of [VB-AUDIO Voicemeeter](https://vb-audio.com/Voicemeeter/)
 - Configure VB-AUDIO Voicemeeter
 - Download the latest release of the oxygenpad
-- Unzip it into any directory
+- Move it into desired folder
 #### Step 1.
 Getting VB-AUDIO Voicemeeter
 1. Go to [VB-AUDIO Voicemeeter download page](https://vb-audio.com/Voicemeeter/)
 2. Download the .zip archive